moodle/devdocs/general/app/development/scripts/gulp-push.md

  - Tools
 ---

 The `gulp push` command automatically pushes a branch to a git remote and then updates the corresponding Moodle Tracker (Jira) issue with the diff URL or a patch file, similar to `mdk push -t`.
 This script was developed using [mdk](https://github.com/FMCorz/mdk) as an example.
-It's meant to be used for `MOBILE` issues, so it will only update the "master" fields in the tracker.
+It's meant to be used for `MOBILE` issues, so it will only update the "main" fields in the tracker.

 To run it, just go to the root of the project and run: